hypn0tick/nms-lua-mods/01 - Hypn0tick Mods/Modular Flight Framework/README.md

 ### Install Dependencies

 The Modular Flight Framework is a .lua script that uses AMUMSS to create a usable .pak file.
-Ensure you have [installed AMUMSS and its dependencies](https://github.com/hypn0tick/nms-lua-mods#installing-amumss) correctly to ensure a smooth experience.
+Ensure you have [installed AMUMSS and its dependencies](https://github.com/hypn0tick/nms-lua-mods#installing-amumss) correctly to properly build LUA script-based mods for No Man's Sky.

 ### Download the Modular Flight Framework